tinasandu/data-collection-webapp/README.md

-## Hi!
+## Data Collection Web Application

-Please watch the videos and follow the instructions.
+Simple interface, embedding a video and a slider component used to rate the facial expressions, body movements, voice and overall performance of the speakers.